andiandi13/DBZ-Recut-subsync/README.md

      `DBZ 185 - Fuji - R2J DVD video synced - Team Mirolo.txt` and `DBZ185DVD.ass` would match.
 Avoid filenames containing numbers other than the episode numbers to prevent issues from occurring.

-5. **Finally, run the script** `3-Merge_subtitles_for_Jartcut.py`, which uses `subdigest.py` to merge the subtitles from the `synced` folder into subtitles matching the episodes DBZ Recut edition.
-A folder named `subtitles for Jartcut` will be created, containing the final subtitles.
+5. **Finally, run the script** `3-Merge_subtitles_for_DBZ_Recut.py`, which uses `subdigest.py` to merge the subtitles from the `synced` folder into subtitles matching the episodes DBZ Recut edition.
+A folder named `subtitles for DBZ Recut` will be created, containing the final subtitles.

 ## Important Notes ⚠